AAAliBaba/30-seconds-of-code/snippets/getNeighbors.md

 tags: array,beginner
 ---

-Generates an array containing the immediate neighbors of an element in a 2D array (in clockwise order).
+Generates an array containing the immediate neighbors of an element in a 2D array.

 - Helper array neighborRows contains neighbors' row index relative to element.
 - Helper array neighborColumns contains neighbors' column index relative to element.